komali2/blog/content/posts/bootcamp-job-search.md

 * Read the [MDN DOM documentation](https://developer.mozilla.org/en-US/docs/Glossary/DOM)
 * Read a whole shitload more random MDN pages
 * Find and read articles on CSS flexbox, grid system, and box model

+Take a look at my [list of helpful links](https://calebjay.com/links-list.html) for more random stuff to page through.

+## Further Questions
+This post will probably be updated quite frequently over the next few months.
+If you found something confusing or have something you think is important to add, please email me at rogersjcaleb at google's email service.